sergey-dryabzhinsky/dedupsqlfs/README.md

 ## Dependencies

-DedupSQLfs was developed using Python 3.2, though it might also work on newer versions.
+DedupSQLfs was developed using Python 3.2, though it also work with newer versions.
  It definitely doesn't work with Python 2.
  It requires the [Python llFUSE binding](http://www.rath.org/llfuse-docs/example.html) in addition to several Python standard libraries like [sqlite3](http://docs.python.org/library/sqlite3.html), [hashlib](http://docs.python.org/library/hashlib.html).

+As of 1.2.935 application hardly depends on `xxhash` module.
+It must be compiled:

+    $ cd lib-dynload/ddsf_xxhash
+    $ python3 setup.py clean -a
+    $ python3 setup.py build_ext clean

 Additional compression modules can be builded with commands: